javascript-tutorial/en.javascript.info/7-animation/2-css-animations/article.md

 **The general recomendation is to animate properties that don't do Layout.**

 For most CSS properties, the rule is simple: if its change may affect geometry, move elements (even in theory), then it triggers Layout.
-Otherwise (e.g. a `color` change may not shift elements around), the browser doesn't need to calculate geometry and directly goes to Paint.
+Otherwise (e.g. a `color` change may not shift elements around), the browser doesn't need to calculate geometry and directly goes to Paint, or event Composite step.
 You can find a longer list of CSS properties and which stages they trigger at <https://csstriggers.com>.

 The `transform` property is a notable exception:
 - CSS transforms affect the target element box as a whole (rotate, flip, stretch, shift it).